yamagata-developers-society/blog/src/content/stateful-components-vanilla-js.md

 I'd like to demonstrate to you that:

+> You can use the powerful built-in methods of JavaScript out-of-the-box to program like you would in react.

-> You don't need to use the react library to apply the amazing concepts used by react in your JavaScript programming.
+In other words, you don't need to use the react library to apply the amazing concepts used by react in your JavaScript programming.
+And I think that your programming can benefit greatly from applying those methods with or without react!

+## Demo

+To see the final version of what we are building, check out this <a href="https://jsfiddle.net/jzft0o7r/" target="_blank" rel="noopener">JS Fiddle <span role="img" aria-label="Up-Right Arrow">↗️</span></a>

+## Start

-We will start with a simple object, which will represent the initial "state" of our data:
+Let's start with a simple object, which will represent the initial "state" of our data:

 ```js
 const state = {